-I found Pat Phoenix’s grave along the far back wall of this graveyard.
-If I hadn’t had a photo showing the wall I would have struggled to find it.
-Here lies the bold, brassy, fruity, outspoken, larger-than-life “Elsie Tanner”, one of Coronations Street’s original cast members and one the first sex symbols of British television.
-The only reason I can remember seeing her is that I wondered why anyone would want hair that looks like a fire and that she used to adjust her bra strap quite regularly.
+I found Pat along the far back wall of this graveyard in Crosby.
+Here lies the bold, brassy, fruity, outspoken, larger-than-life “Elsie Tanner”, one of Coronations Street’s original cast members and one television's first sex symbols.
+The only reason I can remember seeing her is her fiery red hair and they way she used to adjust her bra strap quite regularly.
 I’m sure this was acting rather than a series of ill-fitting bras.

-When Pat was sixteen her dad was involved in a car accident and when things went to court it emerged he was a bigamous as he had never been divorced from his real wife.
+When Pat was sixteen her dad was involved in a car accident and when things went to court it emerged he was still married to his first wife.
 This punctured Pat’s sense of security, things were never as good, normal family life was over and her mother later re-married.
 As a girl she wanted to be an actress so while working as a filing clerk in Manchester she started performing in amateur dramatics in her spare time.
 At some time she changed her surname to Phoenix after the mythological bird that rose from the ashes.
 She slogged away for years in various acting roles and as a writer for the comedian Harry Worth.
 She appeared in the 1963 The L-Shaped Room but parts were hard to find.
 She had almost given up on success when, up against 5000 others, she was cast as Elsie Tanner, the rum divorcee who lived at No. 11 Coronation Street.